Why ‘Who Else But Us’ Is Worth Your Time

 Protectorate Armorial ID #3: Upper Floors Wildlife Zone

-Location: A couple of floors above the first, accessible via ladders
+Location: A couple of floors above the ground deck, accessible via ladder

 Finding the right level:

-3. You’ll know you’re in the right area when you encounter two Raptidon Hunters
+- You’ll know you’re in the right area when you encounter two Raptidon Hunters—the enemy type shifts from automechs to wildlife here

-3. You should see bloodstains on the floor—this is environmental storytelling showing the soldier’s last stand
+- On the platform above, look for bloodstains on the floor—environmental storytelling showing the soldier’s last stand

 On the body: